 This picture book runs another story of minions trying to dumb down people alongside the biography of Marie Curie as a “superhero.”
 I think this is meant to inject humor and appeal to kids who like the wildly popular Minions movies spun off of Despicable Me.
 I think it makes the story of Marie Curie confusing to kids ages 4 and up who might not realize that Marie Curie is a real person, not a character in a movie.
 Design-wise, the book layout is also confusing by running two parallel stories.
 I did like the illustration style.
 This picture book feels like “too many cooks in the kitchen” though I am glad that there is another way to present the achievements of Marie Curie. [picture book, ages 4 and up]

 Look Up!: Henrietta Leavitt, Pioneering Woman Astronomer by Robert Burleigh, illustrated by Raul Colon

-Although Henrietta Leavitt graduated from Radcliffe College and had a strong interest in science, she, along with most women, were kept from doing key research in almost all the sciences.
+Although Henrietta Leavitt graduated from Radcliffe College and had a strong interest in science, she, along with most women, was kept from doing key research in almost all the sciences.
 Her work at Harvard College Observatory measuring star positions from photographs was a data tracking task, but she used her mind to understand this data.
 She made a breakthrough discovery, relating the blink-time of a star to its brightness.
-This revelation lead to understanding and measuring the distances of stars from earth.
-Despite a limited role as a researcher, Henrietta because a true astronomer, helping us today to understand the size of the universe.
+This revelation leads to understanding and measuring the distances of stars from earth.
+Despite a limited role as a researcher, Henrietta because a true astronomer, helps us today to understand the size of the universe.

 Read the afterword in the back to understand Henrietta Leavitt’s true accomplishment as it’s a little fuzzy in the text.
 Other women astronomers to read about include Caroline Herschel, Annie Jump Cannon, E. Margaret Burbridge, Wendy Freedman, and Sally Ride. [picture book biography, ages 4 and up]